Keely O'Shaughnessy

 Related Interviews

+In our Nine Books About Your Life series, authors are invited to talk about nine types of books that have had an impact on their life.
+In this installment, we speak with James Nulick, author of the forthcoming Plastic Soul.

 In our Nine Books About Your Life series, authors talk about nine types of books that have had an impact on their life.
-In this installment, we speak with Colin Dodds, author of Pharoni.
+In this installment, we speak with Alex Carrigan, author of May All Our Pain Be Champagne: A Collection of Real Housewives Twitter Poetry (Alien Buddha Press, 2022).

-In our Nine Books About Your Life series, authors talk about nine types of books that have had an impact on their lives.
-In this installment, we speak with Drew Pisarra, author of Periodic Boyfriends.

 Pin It on Pinterest